-- One of the ten National Employment Standards contained in the Fair Work Act 2009 provides eligible parents with a statutory right to request flexible working arrangements.
-The range of employees entitled to request such arrangements currently includes employees with caring responsibilities, that is parents or guardians of children who are school age or younger, as well as employees with a guardian or child with a disability, employees aged 55 years or over, and employees experiencing family violence or caring for a family or household member who is experiencing family violence.
-An employer must respond to a request within 21 days and may refuse the request only on 'reasonable business grounds.'
+- One of the ten National Employment Standards contained in the Fair Work Act 2009 provides a statutory right to request flexible working arrangements, in relation to hours of work, location of work (i.e. a closer business location or working from home) and pattern of work (i.e. job sharing, working split shifts, etc). - The range of employees entitled to request such arrangements includes employees with caring responsibilities, that is parents or guardians of children who are school age or younger, as well as employees with a family member with a disability or chronic illness, employees aged 55 years or over, and employees experiencing family violence or caring for a family or household member who is experiencing family violence. - An employer must respond to a request within 21 days and may refuse the request only on 'reasonable business grounds.'
 While examples of 'reasonable business grounds' are provided in the legislation, these do not limit what might be included.
-The request is ultimately not enforceable by any third-party body. - Awards and collective agreements are required to include provisions for employers to consult with employees over any proposed changes to rosters and ordinary working hours, and to consult genuinely with employees about the impact of changes on their family and caring responsibilities.
+The request is ultimately not enforceable by any third-party body.
+These provisions will change when new legislation comes into effect in June 2023 (see 'Changes in Policy' below). - Awards and collective agreements are required to include provisions for employers to consult with employees over any proposed changes to rosters and ordinary working hours, and to consult genuinely with employees about the impact of changes on their family and caring responsibilities.